Vocational education: New Zealand

 New Zealand is served by 11 Industry Training Organisations (ITO).
 The unique element is that ITOs purchase training as well as set standards and aggregate industry opinion about skills in the labour market.
 Industry Training, as organised by ITOs, has expanded from apprenticeships to a more true lifelong learning situation with, for example, over 10% of trainees aged 50 or over.
 Moreover, much of the training is generic.
 This challenges the prevailing idea of vocational education and the standard layperson view that it focuses on apprenticeships.

 One source for information in New Zealand is the Industry Training Federation.
 Another is the Ministry of Education.

 Polytechnics, Private Training Establishments, Wananga and others also deliver vocational training, amongst other areas.

 Nigeria

 The educational system or structure of Nigeria has been changing over time.
 In the 1970's, the Nigerian educational system was 6-5-4.
 This changed as time passed, between 1980 and 2005, it was changed to 6-3-3-4.
 2008 saw another educational system review to 9-3-4 system of education.
 All these reviews are shown in the National Policy on Education.
 Due to the type of education Nigeria inherited from her colonial masters, education in the 1960's were more book oriented.
+On 31 May 2025, the Nigeria’s government through its minister of education launched TVET, aimed at tackling at rising unemployment in the country.